laelbarlow/amoebae/README.md

     git clone https://github.com/laelbarlow/amoebae.git

-Run the setup script (this will take about 1 hour to complete).
-Also, this will prompt you to install singularity if you are running **Linux**.
-On **MacOS** this will install Vagrant for running Linux virtual machines, if necessary:
+Run the setup script (this will take about 5 minutes to complete).
+Also, this may prompt you to install singularity if you are running **Linux**.
+On **MacOS** this will install Vagrant for managing Linux virtual machines, if necessary:

     cd amoebae
     /bin/bash setup.sh